Antori91/Home_Automation/README.md

          - "Temp + Humidity" for each Temperature sensor and one for Degrees.Days
          - one "Light/Switch Switch" for Electricity tariff
          - "P1 Smart Meter" for each heater and one for overall heating index meter
-         - One "Light/Switch Selector switches" for Heating main breaker.
+         - One "Light/Switch Selector switch" for Heating main breaker.
 Define the levels OFF/HORSGEL/ECO/CONFORT
          - Two "Light/Switch Selector switches" for Heating Schedule/Start and Heating Schedule/Stop.
 Define the levels according to the heating zones
          - one "General	Text" to display the heating zones status
          - one "Thermostat SetPoint"
          - "Light/Switch Switch" for each lighting zone
          - Three "Light/Switch Switch/Smoke Detector" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
 Define On action and Notification to send email/sms if failure
      - User variables:
-         - Idx=1, "String" and named "HeatersActive" for Heaters status.
+         - Idx=1, "String" and name "HeatersActive" for Heaters status.
 Initial value: {"command" : "activateheaters", "28" : "On", "29" : "On", .... , "34" : "On"} where 28, 29 ....
 34 are Heater IDX number
-         - "Integer" and named "TWILIGHTimer0" for Lighting timer.
+         - "Integer" and name "TWILIGHTimer0" for Lighting timer.
 Initial value: 0
-         - "Integer" and named "MezzaOverHeated" for one of heating cost optimizer rule.
+         - "Integer" and name "MezzaOverHeated" for one of heating cost optimizer rule.
 Initial value: 0
      - Blockly: enter the blockly according the GIF images given
      - Scripts:
          - copy to installation directory the nodejs and shell scripts.
 By default, this installation directory is "/volume1/@appstore/iot_domoticz" (Synology) and "/home/pi/iot_domoticz" (Raspberry)
          - update the WiFi_DZ_MQTT_SecretKeys.js file according to the environment
-         - update myHeaters repository at line 133 of iot_Orchestrator.js file according to heating zones and heaters per heating zone used
+         - update myHeaters repository at line 133 of iot_Orchestrator.js file according to heating zones and heaters per heating zone used.
+Update also eventually lines 215 and 226 regarding Heating Schedule/Start and Heating Schedule/Stop actual names choosen
          - setup Crontab to launch the shell scripts at boot
      - Security setup: Local Networks (no username/password) set to accept connections without authentication from the Backup server and from "localhost;127.0.0.*"
   - Backup the Domoticz database in the main server